venkat/venkat.github.io/_drafts/2014-08-12-expanding-your-rest-api.markdown

 There are limitations to expanding all relationships in every resource.
 If a resource is connected to a bunch of other resources, the number of database lookups needed to respresent a single instance of the resource can be prohibitively high.
 Also, how do you choose what level of depth you expand the relationships for?

 There is a third, better approach that I learned from the famous [Stripe API](https://stripe.com/docs/api) - optionally specifying which relationships to [expand](https://stripe.com/docs/api#expand).
 You do this with the help of a special query parameter, say `expand`.
 The client chooses which attributes of the resource it is fetching by specifying them as the value of the `expand` key when it does a HTTP GET.
-Multiple attributes that need expanding are seperated by comma and nested attributes are represented by a dot.
-Using query paramters to support extra features on your REST API is not a new idea.
+Multiple attributes that need expanding are separated by comma and nested attributes are represented by a dot.
+Using query parameters to support extra features on your REST API is not a new idea.
 Most REST APIs have some sort of sorting or filtering or pagination exposed through this approach.
 This is an extension of that idea to support selective expansion.
 JIRA's REST API is another [example](https://jira.atlassian.com/rest/api/latest/issue/JRA-9?expand=names,renderedFields) which supports `expand`,  where certain attributes are completely hidden unless specified with the expand query parameter.
 The resulting JSON has a special attribute which lists the names of such hidden, expandable attributes.
 Netflix's REST API also supports expansion [in a very specific way](http://developer.netflix.com/docs/REST_API_Conventions).

 This level of flexibility works great for your API users.
-They know best about their application constraints and they can choose to only expand the specific resources they need right away and doing asynchronus GETs for others based on the experience they want to give their customers.
+They know best about their application constraints and they can choose to only expand the specific resources they need right away and doing asynchronous GETs for others based on the experience they want to give their customers.
 This gives them the level of ease and control they would appreciate and as a result, the server only needs to do just the exact amount of work needed.

 If you use the Django REST Framework, here is an example of how you could support expansion in your API - [https://github.com/venkat/DRFInlineExpansion](https://github.com/venkat/DRFInlineExpansion).

-Let see how it looks if we use inline expansion on the Snippet resource mentioned in the Django REST Framework [tutorial](http://www.django-rest-framework.org/tutorial/1-serialization#creating-a-model-to-work-with).
+Let see how it looks if we use in-line expansion on the Snippet resource mentioned in the Django REST Framework [tutorial](http://www.django-rest-framework.org/tutorial/1-serialization#creating-a-model-to-work-with).

 HTTP GET /snippets/